Trainings for Low-Resource Settings in the USA

 No, this is entirely up to you.
 Consider the benefits of having participants learn together versus the need to maintain your team’s capacity to perform routine activities.

-For the January 2025 round of scholarship applications, both applications and courses are only available in English.
-Teams must be able to complete the course in English to be eligible.
-However, Applied Epi hopes to expand language options in the future, so be sure to check back during the next round.
+For the January 2026 round of scholarship applications, applications are only available in English.
+However, the Introduction to R for Applied Epidemiology course, as well as Support Desk services, will be offered in Spanish and English.
+Advanced courses will be offered only in English.
+Applied Epi hopes to expand language options in the future, so be sure to check back during the next round.

 Eligibility